Councillor for Bayside council

-Publicly accessible green open space is increasingly important for our physical and mental health.
-I will work to ensure that high-quality facilities are provided across Bayside that meet the needs of all our recreational and sporting communities.
+Hi, I am a research associate and community organiser, leading campaigns to address issues faced by locals in the Bayside area since moving to Banksia in 2008.
+The pandemic has amplified the increasing importance of publicly accessible green open space for our physical and mental health.
+I will work to ensure that high-quality facilities are provided across Bayside that meet the needs of everyone, including all our recreational and sporting communities.

 Councils have a major role to play in addressing environmental issues, and I strongly believe in local action to address climate change.
 I want to improve sustainability and waste management practices in Bayside for cleaner beaches, parks, playgrounds, and public spaces.
-I will also promote cycling and walking by improving and expanding footpath and cycleway networks, to better connect our communities and local centres.
+I support better cycling and walking infrastructure by improving and expanding footpath and cycleway networks, to better connect our communities and local centres.

-I am passionate about social justice and will increase Council support services for all those in need.
+I am passionate about social justice and support services for all those in need.
 I will also propose arts and entertainment programs that foster a more peaceful and inclusive community.
 The cultural diversity of Bayside is one of our strengths and should be celebrated.

 Together, we can create a fairer and healthier future for all of us.